deyvidwilliam/cebd1261-spark1/README.md

 CEBD 1261 - Exercises Week6-Spark1

-By default insurance.csv is located in the directory C:\Temp
+By default insurance.csv is located in C:\Temp